Deerfield Residence: U.S. ambassador's residence

 Extensive renovations to the house and property were made by the U.S. government in 1952.
 In the 1970s, the grounds were christened Deerfield by the wife of a United States ambassador on account of the number of deer who roam in the open parkland around the mansion (Phoenix Park).
 The property consists of 62 acres of lawn, orchards and gardens on which are located the Ambassador's residence, three cottages and a security building at the front gate.
 The lower ground floor of the residence comprises a ballroom, reception and dining room, library, office, kitchens pantry, staff room and laundry.
 Six suites, bedroom, bathroom and dressing room, plus a sitting room are located on the upper floor.
 Outdoor amenities include a seasonal American football field, basketball court and tennis court.

 It has been previously suggested that the building should become the residence of the taoiseach.
 In 2005, the idea of turning the Chief Secretary's Lodge into a taoiseach's residence was abandoned when the Office of Public Works instead applied for planning permission to turn the former ranger's residence (Steward's Lodge) in the grounds of the state guest palace, Farmleigh, into a smaller taoiseach's residence instead.
 On 5 April 2013 the Irish government sold Deerfield House along with an acre the lodge sits on in Phoenix Park to the United States government permanently, with the remaining 61 acres still owned by the Irish government.
 The grounds are operated by the United States Department of State.

-U.S. presidents John F. Kennedy, Richard Nixon, and Bill Clinton have all stayed at Deerfield during Irish visits.
+U.S. presidents John F. Kennedy, Richard Nixon, Bill Clinton, and Joe Biden have all stayed at Deerfield during Irish visits.
 Presidents Ronald Reagan, George W. Bush and Barack Obama stayed elsewhere for security reasons, due to the expanse of the property.
 Security at the grounds is provided externally by the Special Detective Unit (SDU), the main counter-terrorism and counter-intelligence branch of the Garda Síochána (Irish national police), and internally by the U.S. Diplomatic Security Service (DSS) and U.S. Marine Corps Embassy Security Group.